mustafa-siddiqui/mustafa-siddiqui/README.md

 ![Mustafa's github stats](https://github-readme-stats.vercel.app/api?username=mustafa-siddiqui&show_icons=true&hide_border=false&hide=issues,prs)

-I am currently a rising senior at the University of Rochester.
+I am currently a senior at the University of Rochester.
 I am pursuing my undergraduate degree in electrical and computer engineering.
 Recently, I've started exploring the world of embedded systems and am fascinated by it.
 The intersection of hardware and software intrigues me.
 With a deep love of solving problems and building stuff, I hope to contribute to the world in a meaningful way.

 While I am not working, I love to explore new places, hang out with friends, and read - fiction & poetry.
 I also love to play soccer & chess.